An online course is a lot like an office meeting.

 You also need to consider the same subject from a consumer’s point of view.

 In other words, how much time do they want to spend on your online course?

 50% of consumers say an explainer video -- one that talks about a product -- should be one minute or less.
 That time limit is unlikely to be viable for your lessons, but it gives you a nice jumping-off point for answering that question.

 Which is “in as little time as possible.”

 Engagement steps down significantly once a video crosses the 2-minute-threshold, though interestingly, it stabilizes between the 6-12 minute mark.

+So, as other creators such as Reuven Lerner have discovered, course and content length has a direct relationship with student engagement.
 That said, not every subject can be condensed into tiny snippets.
 Especially in the case of master courses, it’s more important that you deliver what the consumer needs -- actionable results from your online course -- than what they want.

 If they need more time to understand the basics so they can save time later down the road with more advanced material, then that takes priority over haste.

 The customer may always be right, but the learner requires guidance, and in online courses, you’re contending with both in the same individual.

 Epic J Creations’ Octane Master Course is a good example of this philosophy.
 Some videos fall perfectly in the sweet spot engagement range, while others take significantly longer.